Bombshell Ana Cheri Flaunts Insane Physique In Skintight, Galaxy-Print Leggings And Matching Sports Bra

 Good morning Cherí Gang!!
 I’m up bright and early getting ready for this release of the Galaxy Sets and it’s gonna be a long exciting day filled with lots of fun!
 I got Megawatt @1stphorm pre workout to help give me energy to get through my workout and conquer the day!!
 Who else is gonna workout today?? #iam1stphorm #CheriFit #CheriGang #Stars #galaxy #milkyway #BeMoreAthletics

-It wasn’t long before the newest addition to Ana’s Instagram page began getting some love from her hordes of fans.
+It wasn’t long before the newest addition to Ana’s Instagram page began getting some love from her fans.
 At the time of this writing, the sizzling snap has accumulated more than 21,000 likes after just one hour of going live to the social media platform, and that number continues to grow by the minute.
 Dozens flocked to the comments section as well to shower her with compliments for her latest jaw-dropping display.

 “You’re so perfect,” one person wrote, while another said that Ana had a “very nice body.”